MizaGBF/GBFAP/readme.md

 As there is no way to programmatically find it, at least currently, you'll have to set those exceptions manually in `updater.py`.
 First, you'll likely get a `No special set` error for characters without corresponding charge attack.
 Second, characters without corresponding attack effect will use a default one.
-To fix any of those two issues, find out the ID of the Character that it's supposed to borrow the files from and open `update.py` and look for `self.patches` around line 31.
+To fix any of those two issues, find out the ID of the Character that it's supposed to borrow the files from and open `update.py` and look for `PATCHES` around line 31.
 Simply add a new line in the list (don't forget the comma in the previous one) such as it looks that way:
 `"ID_CHARA_WITHOUT_OUGI" : ("ID_OUGI_BORROWED_FROM", "", "")`.
 Example: